dnanexus/dxCompiler/doc/ExpertOptions.md

 This will be applied to the top-level workflow, sub-workflows, and tasks during compilation.

-However, if it is set to true, it only guarantees the workspaces of subjobs (that launched from the origin job) to remain intact for 72 hours.
+However, since it is a runtime option, compiling your workflow with this attribute set to true will only guarantee the workspaces of subjobs (that sprawn from the parent job) to remain intact for around 3 days after the analysis.
-To keep the parent job's workspace, you  need to run the top-level workflow with the runtime flag `--delay-workspace-destruction` together with this attribute.
+To keep the parent job's workspace, you still need to run the top-level workflow with the runtime flag `--delay-workspace-destruction`.

 ```
 dx run YOUR_WORKFLOW --delay-workspace-destruction